rmurai0610/diff-gaussian-rasterization-w-pose/README.md

-# Differential Gaussian Rasterization
+# Differential Gaussian Rasterization with Camera Pose Jacobians

+This software is used as the rasterization engine in the paper ["Gaussian Splatting SLAM"](https://arxiv.org/abs/2312.06741), and supports:

+* Analytical gradient for SE(3) camera poses.
+* Analytical gradient for rendered depth.

-Used as the rasterization engine for the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
-If you can make use of it in your own research, please be so kind to cite us.
+The code is built on top of the original [Differential Gaussian Rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization) used in "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".

+If you can make use of it in your own research, please be so kind to cite both papers.

 <section class="section" id="BibTeX">
   <div class="container is-max-desktop content">